 Getting To Fort DeSoto Campground

 Only a short 30 to 45-minute drive from Tampa and just less than 2 hours from Orlando.
 Fort DeSoto is the perfect weekend get-away.
 Located just south of St. Petersburg, Fort DeSoto campground and park are just off of Interstate 275.
 As with every highway in central Florida, expect congestion and traffic during rush hours as well as holidays.
-Traveling during slower times like Friday afternoon rather than immediately after work hours could decrease your chances for any headaches or delays.
+Traveling during slower times like Friday afternoon rather than immediately after work hours could decrease your chances of any headaches or delays.

 When To Visit Fort DeSoto Campground